CustomGPT.ai Review 2026: Clear Take + Alternatives

 | Best for | Mid-market CX + knowledge | Internal personal assistants | Cost-sensitive site bots | Full-control builders | Existing Intercom HD | Cross-app enterprise search |

-CustomGPT.ai when you need a bot on your domain with SOC 2 + GDPR, shipped this week, and can absorb $99/mo.
-ChatGPT Custom GPT when the bot is internal-only and every consumer has ChatGPT Plus.
-Chatbase when budget is under $50/mo and SOC 2 isn’t required.
-Botpress when you need self-hosting or code-level control.
-Intercom Fin when Intercom is already your help desk.
-Glean when the spec is enterprise search across 30+ SaaS tools, not a single-corpus bot.
+Pick CustomGPT.ai for a bot on your domain with SOC 2 plus GDPR shipped this week when you can absorb $99/mo.
+Pick ChatGPT Custom GPT when the bot is internal-only and every consumer already has ChatGPT Plus.
+Pick Chatbase when budget is under $50/mo and SOC 2 is not required.
+Pick Botpress when you need self-hosting or code-level control.
+Pick Intercom Fin when Intercom is already your help desk.
+Pick Glean when the spec is enterprise search across 30-plus SaaS tools, not a single-corpus bot.
 Honorable mentions: SiteGPT, Kapa.ai, Voiceflow.

-The procurement-readiness story is the part most other reviews under-cover.
+The procurement-readiness story is the part most reviews under-cover, and it is the part the premium tier is actually selling.

 - Encryption.
-In transit (TLS) and at rest, per vendor Security page.
+In transit (TLS) and at rest, per the Security page.

-- No data sharing across bots.
-Each project’s corpus is scoped.
-One tenant’s bot cannot retrieve another’s chunks.
+- No cross-bot data sharing.
+Each project's corpus is scoped; one tenant's bot cannot retrieve another's chunks.

 - No training on customer data.
 Uploaded content is not used to train public models, per vendor terms.
 Confirm in the DPA.